ICT Systems policies and procedures

 Destruction of the buildings

 Destruction of the place of work would be traumatic and the greatest impact would most likely be the emotional effect on the people.
-In physical terms the business could be run in the short term from any location as all the critical information is on-line.
+In physical terms the business could be run almost immediately in the short term from any location as all the critical information is on-line.
 The disaster recovery policy is to target all possible resources to maintaining continuity of service while alternative premises are acquired.

 Loss of IT systems